Wildfire grows into 2nd-largest in Texas history as flames menace multiple small towns

 The town remained unsafe for people to return, she said.

+Tresea Rankin videotaped her own home in the town of Canadian as it burned.

+“Thirty-eight years of memories, that’s what you were thinking,” Rankin said of watching the flames destroy her house.
+“Two of my kids were married there ...
+But you know, it’s OK, the memories won’t go away.”

 Authorities have not said what ignited the fires, but strong winds, dry grass and unseasonably warm temperatures fed the blazes.
-Near Borger, a community of about 13,000 people, emergency officials at one point late Tuesday answered questions from panicked residents during a Facebook livestream and told them to get ready to leave if they had not already.
+Near Borger, a community of about 13,000 people, emergency officials at one point late Tuesday answered questions from panicked residents on Facebook and told them to get ready to leave if they had not already.

 “It was like a ring of fire around Borger.
 There was no way out ... all four main roads were closed,” said Adrianna Hill, 28, whose home was within about a mile of the fire.
 She said a northern wind that blew the fire in the opposite direction “saved our butts.”